Aelius m Ancient Roman

 "spear".
-This was the name of two medieval kings of Italy and a Holy Roman Emperor.
+This was the name of two medieval kings of Italy and a Holy Roman emperor.

-BORIS m Bulgarian, Russian, Slovene, Croatian, Serbian, Macedonian, Georgian, German, History
+Boris m Bulgarian, Russian, Slovene, Croatian, Serbian, Macedonian, Czech, Slovak, Georgian, German

 From the Turkic name Bogoris

-, perhaps meaning "short" or "wolf" or "snow leopard".
-It was borne by the 9th-century king Boris I of Bulgaria who converted his country to Christianity, as well as two later Bulgarian emperors.
+.
+It was borne by the 9th-century King Boris I of Bulgaria who converted his country to Christianity, as well as two later Bulgarian emperors.
 The name was popularized in the Slavic world due to the 11th-century Saint Boris, who was a Russian prince martyred with his brother Gleb.
 His mother may have been Bulgarian.
 Another famous bearer was the 16th-century Russian emperor Boris Godunov, later the subject of a play of that name by Aleksandr Pushkin.

-CALIGULA m History
+Caligula m History

 in Latin.
 This was a nickname for the Roman emperor Gaius Caesar Germanicus given to him in his youth by his father's soldiers.

-CHARLES m English, French
+Charles m English, French

 From the Germanic name Karl

-, which was derived from a Germanic word meaning "man".
+.
 However, an alternative theory states that it is derived from the common Germanic name element hari

 meaning "army, warrior"

-CLAUDIUS m Ancient Roman
+Claudius m Ancient Roman

-From a Roman family name which was possibly derived from Latin claudus
+From a Roman family name that was possibly derived from Latin claudus

 .
 This was the name of a patrician family prominent in Roman politics.
 The ancestor of the family was said to have been a 6th-century BC Sabine leader named Attius Clausus, who adopted the name Appius Claudius upon becoming a Roman citizen.
 The family produced several Roman emperors of the 1st century, including the emperor known simply as Claudius.
 He was poisoned by his wife Agrippina in order to bring her son Nero (Claudius's stepson) to power.
 The name was later borne by several early saints, including a 7th-century bishop of Besançon.

-CONSTANS m Late Roman
+Constans m Late Roman

 .
 This was the name of a 4th-century Roman emperor, a son of Constantine

-CONSTANTINE m History
+Constantine m History

 From the Latin name Constantinus

-, a derivative of CONSTANS
+, a derivative of Constans

 .
 Constantine the Great (272-337) was the first Roman emperor to adopt Christianity.
 He moved the capital of the empire from Rome to Byzantium, which he renamed Constantinople (modern Istanbul).

-CUAUHTÉMOC m Native American, Nahuatl
+Cuauhtémoc m Indigenous American, Nahuatl

 in Nahuatl.
 This was the name of the last Aztec emperor, ruling until he was captured and executed by the Spanish conquistador Hernán Cortés in the year 1525.

 Diadumenian m History

 From the Roman cognomen Diocletianus

-, a derivative of DIOKLES
+, a derivative of Diokles

 .
 This was the name of a Roman emperor of the 3rd and 4th centuries.
 He is remembered for persecuting Christians, but he also reformed and stabilized the crumbling Empire.

-DOMITIAN m History
+Domitian m History

 From the Roman cognomen Domitianus

-, itself derived from the family name DOMITIUS
+, itself derived from the family name Domitius

 .
 This was the name of a 1st-century Roman emperor, Titus Flavius Domitianus.

-FREDERICK m English
+Frederick m English

 English form of a Germanic name meaning "peaceful ruler"

 "peace" and ric

 "ruler, mighty".
 This name has long been common in continental Germanic-speaking regions, being borne by rulers of the Holy Roman Empire, Germany, Austria, Scandinavia, and Prussia.
-Notables among these rulers include the 12th-century Holy Roman Emperor and crusader Frederick I Barbarossa, the 13th-century emperor and patron of the arts Frederick II, and the 18th-century Frederick II of Prussia, known as Frederick the Great.... [more]
+Notables among these rulers include the 12th-century Holy Roman emperor and crusader Frederick I Barbarossa, the 13th-century emperor and patron of the arts Frederick II, and the 18th-century Frederick II of Prussia, known as Frederick the Great.... [more]

-GAIUS m Ancient Roman, Biblical Latin, Biblical
+Gaius m Ancient Roman, Biblical Latin, Biblical

 Roman praenomen, or given name, of uncertain meaning.
 It is possibly derived from Latin gaudere "to rejoice"

 , though it may be of unknown Etruscan origin.
 This was a very common Roman praenomen, the most famous bearers being Gaius Julius Caesar, the great leader of the Roman Republic, and his adopted son Gaius Octavius (later known as Augustus), the first Roman emperor.
 This name also appears in the New Testament belonging to a bishop of Ephesus who is regarded as a saint.

-GORDIAN m History
+Gordian m History

 From the Roman cognomen Gordianus

 , Gordium being the capital of Phrygia in Asia Minor.
 This is the name by which three Roman emperors are known.

-GRATIAN m History
+Gratian m History

 From the Roman name Gratianus

-, which meant "grace" from Latin gratus
+, which meant "grace"

 .
 Saint Gratian was the first bishop of Tours (4th century).
 This was also the name of a Roman emperor.

-HADRIAN m History
+Hadrian m History

 From the Roman cognomen Hadrianus

-HARSHA m Indian, Kannada, Telugu, Sanskrit
+Harsha m Indian, Kannada, Telugu, Sanskrit

 in Sanskrit.
 This was the name of a 7th-century emperor of northern India.
 He was also noted as an author.

-HERACLIUS m Ancient Greek (Latinized)
+Heraclius m Ancient Greek (Latinized)

 Latinized form of the Greek personal name Ἡράκλειος (Herakleios)

-which was derived from the name of the Greek hero HERAKLES
+, which was derived from the name of the Greek hero Herakles

 .
 This was the name of a 7th-century Byzantine emperor, known for his victories over the Sassanid Persian Empire.
 This name was also borne by two early saints.

-HONORIUS m Late Roman
+Honorius m Late Roman

 .
 This was the name of an emperor of the Western Roman Empire.
 It was also borne by a few early saints and four popes.

-IVAN m Russian, Bulgarian, Ukrainian, Belarusian, Serbian, Croatian, Czech, Slovak, Macedonian, Slovene, English, Italian, Danish, Swedish, Norwegian
+Ivan m Russian, Bulgarian, Ukrainian, Belarusian, Serbian, Croatian, Czech, Slovak, Macedonian, Slovene, English, Italian, Romanian, Danish, Swedish, Norwegian, Estonian

 Newer form of the old Slavic name Іѡаннъ (Ioannu)